 Whether you’re using an iPhone, an Android device or even an old iPad – mobile devices can produce amazing quality video footage.
-But if you want to make a professional-looking piece of video marketing, it’s not just a case of pointing and shooting!
+But if you want to make a professional-looking piece of video marketing by filming on an iPhone you can!
+But it’s not just a case of pointing and shooting!

 Here are a few simple tips to help you out when filming on your smartphone!

 The rule of thirds is a helpful guideline in video production that can make your shots look more professional and appealing.

 Essentially, it involves dividing your shot into a grid of nine equal parts and then placing the focal point of the shot at one of the imaginary intersections or lines on the grid.
 Many smartphone cameras come with built-in gridlines that can help you compose your shot and create a more balanced image, so turn those on if you can.